Anne Schedeen: ALF and later work

 Schedeen is best known for her role as Kate Tanner on the NBC sitcom ALF, which ran from 1986 to 1990, and in which she portrayed a mother who takes an alien into her home.
 ALF was a commercial success, and brought Schedeen international attention.
 After the series' conclusion, she appeared in Perry Mason: The Case of the Maligned Mobster (1991), followed by supporting roles in the television film Praying Mantis (1996) and the thriller Heaven's Prisoners (1996), starring Alec Baldwin and Kelly Lynch.

 In 2001, Schedeen had a recurring guest-starring role on the legal drama series Judging Amy.

 Personal life

 Schedeen met her husband, a talent agent named Christopher Barrett, while the two appeared together in a stage play in 1972.
 The two married in 1982 on the tenth anniversary of their first date.
 The couple has a daughter, Taylor, born in 1989.

-In 2015, Schedeen became an ambassador for Holiday Heroes, a Bulgarian-based non-profit organization assisting disadvantaged families.
+In 2015, Schedeen became an ambassador for Holiday Heroes, a Bulgarian non-profit organization assisting disadvantaged families.